Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-integration/README.md

 3. **[Optional]** if you want to use managed identity, please follow [create managed identity][create-managed-identity] to set up managed identity.

-4. **[Optional]** if you use managed identity or service principal, please assign `Storage Queue Data Contributor` role for     managed identity or service principal.

 ## Examples